-To know that structures can be made stronger, stiffer and more stable by using cardboard rather than paper and triangular shapes rather than squares.
-A broader base will also make a structure more stable.
+To know that structures can be made stronger, stiffer and more stable by using cardboard rather than paper.

+To know that triangular shapes will create a more stable structure than square shapes.

+To know that a broader base will also make a structure more stable.